datamesh-manager/datamesh-manager-ce/README.md

 | SPRING_MAIL_PROPERTIES_MAIL_SMTP_STARTTLS_ENABLE | `true` | Ensure that TLS is used |
 | DATAMESHMANAGER_MAIL_FROM      | `Data Mesh Manager <noreply@example.com>` | The sender email address for data mesh manager emails.                                                                                                                                              |

-## Reporting bugs and feature requests
+## Get help, reporting bugs and feature requests

+Community support is offered [in Slack in the channel #datamesh-manager](https://datacontract.com/slack).

 Want to report a bug or request a feature?
 Open an [issue](https://github.com/datamesh-manager/datamesh-manager-ce/issues/new).